Metropolis-nexus/OPNsense-Setup/README.md

 Install OPNsense as usual, note that:
 - Use UHS as the filesystem, as the VM itself already runs inside of a ZVOL.
 - The default password for both the root and installer user is "opnsense".
-- Manually configure the ip address for the "LAN" interface after installation.

 ## Configure interfaces